ELVIS-Project/vis-framework/doc/api/tutorial-workflowmanager.rst

     work.run()
     work.export('CSV', 'output_filename.csv')

-This script actually does more than the program in :ref:`make_a_new_workflow` because :meth:`export` "converts" the results to a :class:`~pandas.DataFrame`, sorts, and outputs the results.
+This script actually does more than the program in :ref:`tutorial-melodic_ngrams` because :meth:`export` "converts" the results to a :class:`~pandas.DataFrame`, sorts, and outputs the results.